 For the purposes of section 75(1)(b), an application for the grant of an occasional licence is to be lodged with the Director —

-(a) if the anticipated number of persons attending is greater than 500 but not greater than 5 000 — not later than 30 days before the licence is to take effect; or
+(a) if the anticipated number of patrons is greater than 500 but not greater than 5 000 — not later than 30 days before the licence is to take effect; or

-(b) if the anticipated number of persons attending is greater than 5 000 — not later than 60 days before the licence is to take effect.
+(b) if the anticipated number of patrons is greater than 5 000 — not later than 60 days before the licence is to take effect.

 [Regulation 14AB inserted in Gazette 1 May 2007 p.
-1876-7.]
+1876-7; amended in Gazette 22 Oct 2010 p.
+5227.]

 14AC.
 Lodgment periods for applications for certain permits (Act s.
 76(1)(b))

+(1) In this regulation —

+anticipated number of patrons, in relation to an application for a prescribed permit, means the sum of the maximum number of patrons for each day of the period to which the application relates;

+maximum number of patrons, in relation to a day of the period to which an application for a prescribed permit relates, means the maximum number of patrons that the person making the application reasonably expects to be in the permit area at any one time on that day;

+permit area means the place or premises in respect of which the application is made;

-(1) This regulation applies to an extended trading permit to be issued for a specified period not exceeding 3 weeks and for the purposes referred to in section 60(4)(a), (cb), (f), (g) or (h).
+prescribed permit means an extended trading permit to be issued for a specified period not exceeding 3 weeks and for the purposes referred to in section 60(4)(a), (cb), (f), (g) or (h).

-(2) For the purposes of section 76(1)(b), an application for the issue of an extended trading permit of a kind to which this regulation applies is to be lodged with the Director —
+(2) For the purposes of section 76(1)(b), an application for the issue of a prescribed permit is to be lodged with the Director —

-(a) if the anticipated number of persons attending is greater than 500 but not greater than 5 000 — not later than 30 days before the permit is to take effect; or
+(a) if the anticipated number of patrons is greater than 500 but not greater than 5 000 — not later than 30 days before the permit is to take effect; or

-(b) if the anticipated number of persons attending is greater than 5 000 — not later than 60 days before the permit is to take effect.
+(b) if the anticipated number of patrons is greater than 5 000 — not later than 60 days before the permit is to take effect.

-(3) In subregulation (2) —

-anticipated number of persons attending, in relation to an application for an extended trading permit, means the anticipated number of persons attending the place or premises to which the permit is to apply during the period for which the permit is to be issued, as calculated using the information provided in the application form.
+[(3) deleted]

 [Regulation 14AC inserted in Gazette 1 May 2007 p.
-1877.]
+1877; amended in Gazette 22 Oct 2010 p.
+5227.]

 14AD.
 Responsible practices in selling, supply and serving liquor (Act s.
 103A(1)(a))